 We are subject to a variety of federal, state and international privacy laws and regulations that govern the collection, use, retention, sharing, processing, export and security of personal information.
-New laws and regulations are rapidly coming into effect while existing legislation is rapidly evolving.
-Among others, we are subject to several global laws, including, but not limited to, the General Data Protection Regulation ("EU GDPR") in the European Union ("EU").
-Following the United Kingdom's ("U.K.") withdrawal from the EU, the EU GDPR has been incorporated into U.K. laws ("U.K. GDPR"), and together with the EU GDPR is referred to herein as "GDPR").
-In the U.S., the SEC adopted new rules requiring public companies to disclose information about a material cybersecurity incident, including any breach of personal data, within four business days of determining that it has experienced a material cybersecurity incident.
-Further, we are subject to various state privacy laws, several of which went into effect in 2023 (i.e. California, Virginia, Colorado, Connecticut and Utah), and new state privacy laws will come into effect in 2024 (i.e., Montana, Oregon and Texas) all of which give new data privacy rights to their respective residents and impose significant obligations on controllers and processors of consumer data.
+New laws and regulations are rapidly coming into effect while existing legislation is continuously evolving.
+Among others, we are subject to several global and state laws, including, but not limited to, the General Data Protection Regulation ("GDPR") in the European Union ("EU") and the California Consumer Privacy Act, as amended by the California Privacy Rights Act ("CPRA"), all of which give new data privacy rights to their respective residents and impose significant obligations on controllers and processors of consumer data.
+The SEC adopted new rules requiring public companies to disclose information about a material cybersecurity incident, including any breach of personal data, within four business days of determining that it has experienced a material cybersecurity incident.
 The potential effects of these laws, and any other regulations under consideration around the globe, are far-reaching, uncertain, and evolving, and may require us to modify our data processing practices and policies and incur substantial costs and expenses in an effort to comply.
 These laws are complex and subject to potentially differing interpretations and there is no harmonized approach to maintaining compliance.
 Requirements may be interpreted and applied in a manner that is inconsistent from one jurisdiction to another or may conflict with other rules or our practices.